ossf/scorecard/docs/checks.md

 ## Vulnerabilities

-This check determines if there are open, unfixed vulnerabilities in the project using the [OSV](https://osv.dev) service.
+This check determines if the project has open, unfixed  vulnerabilities using the [OSV](https://osv.dev) service.
 An existing vulnerability is can readily be used by attackers, so a low score is considered `High` risk.

 **Remediation steps**